 Instructions

 - Add the butter, both types of chocolate chips, and vanilla to an extra large mixing bowl.
-Set aside.
+Set aside.1 cup butter, 1 ¼ cups milk chocolate chips*, 1 ¼ cups semi-sweet chocolate chips*, 1 teaspoon vanilla extract

-- Line a 9×13” pan with tin foil and set aside.
+- Line a 9×13'' pan with parchment paper and set aside.

-- Boil for about 10 minutes*–the fudge should be light golden brown in color.
-(If using a candy thermometer you will want to cook it to around 235-240 degrees F. Temperature will vary depending on altitude, humidity etc., but just watch the clock and make sure it boils for about 10 minutes).
+- Boil for about 10 minutes and about 234 degrees F* on a candy thermometer.
+The fudge should be light golden brown in color.
+Temperature will vary depending on altitude, humidity etc., but watch the clock and make sure it boils for about 10 minutes.

 - Chill completely in the refrigerator.
-Once cooled you can pull up on the edges of the tinfoil to lift the entire slab of fudge out of the pan.
+Once cooled you can pull up on the edges of the parchment to lift the entire slab of fudge out of the pan.

-- Cut into small squares, or I like to cut it into a few “bricks” that I wrap in tinfoil and give as gifts.
-Store fudge wrapped tightly in the fridge so it doesn’t dry out.
+- Cut into small squares, or I like to cut it into a few "bricks", wrap in plastic warp and then aluminum foil.
+Store fudge wrapped tightly in the fridge so it doesn't dry out.

 Notes